Romani cuisine: Overview

 Romani food may be cooked outdoors in cauldrons atop a wooden flame.
-Bread forms an essential part of any meal.
+Traditionally, bread formed a part of any meal.
 Romani cuisine is also, often out of necessity, inexpensive to prepare and centers portable ingredients.
 Potatoes, peppers, cabbage and rice are often the building blocks in Romani cuisine.
 Beef and pork are rare inclusions, while traditional proteins like chicken, lamb, and goat; game animals like rabbits and hares; wild birds such as quails and partridge; and snails are more common proteins of the Roma.
-The Roma also consume roasted apples, almond cakes, rabbit or hedgehog stew, clay-baked hedgehog and trout, snails in broth, pig stomach, and fig cakes.
+Romani people may also consume roasted apples, almond cakes, rabbit stew, clay-baked hedgehog and trout, pig stomach, and fig cakes.
 Rabbit stew is made with rabbit meat, innards, bacon and onions.
 Baked hedgehog is flavored with garlic, and is called hotchi-witchi or niglo, in Romani.
 To prepare the dish, the hedgehog is wrapped in clay and placed on white-hot stones.
 When the roasting is done, the quills attached to the clay are pulled off and the hedgehog dish is served wrapped in leaves.
-Romanichals cook with chitty irons.
+Romanichals traditionally cooked with chitty irons.

-Due to the lack of Romanipen and assimilation to Turkish culture and Islam as religion, Turkish Roma eat chicken and eggs and have their own recipe for it which is well known in Turkey.
+Turkish Roma frequently prepare chicken and eggs using their own recipe for it, which is well known in Turkey.

-Nomadic Roma collect young nettles in the spring.

 Cornmeal is a staple for the Kalderash.
 Romani slaves were fed cornmeal during slavery in Romania.
 Romani people also make an unleavened bread using cornmeal mush called ankrusté flavored with cumin and coriander.

 Coffee is a prized drink among Romani people.
 Wild fruit, berries, leafy plants and small animals formed the bulk of Romani people's diet.
 Some Roma prepare Turkish coffee.
 Nettle tea and dandelion coffee are also popular Romani beverages.